todofixthis/jquery.jsonapi/README.md

 # Contributing
-We welcome any and all suggestions, requests, (constructive) criticism, code, fixes, forks, success stories... in short, if you think it would improve the quality of JsonAPI (or at least make us feel good about it), we'd love to see it.
+We welcome any and all suggestions, requests, (constructive) criticism, code, fixes, forks, success stories... in short, if you think it would improve the quality of JsonApi (or at least make us feel good about it), we'd love to see it.